The Steps of the Architectural Process

-- Promote project through photography and awards
+- Promote the project through photography and awards.

 Learn More About the Architectural Process

-The architectural process process begins by listening, learning, and exploring ideas.
-Gradually, those ideas develop into tangible drawings and specifications–leading to construction.
-Initially, the process may feel daunting, but following these seven definable steps will help you manage expectations.
-Keep in mind: this is a broad overview of the architectural process.
-Each project requires a slightly different approach.
-Services, fees, and timelines will vary depending on your scope, budget, and organization.
+The architectural process begins by listening, learning, and exploring ideas.
+Gradually, these ideas develop into a tangible concept, and later, a set of drawings and specifications for a contractor to follow.

+Although the process may seem daunting, understanding the key deliverables of each step will help you manage expectations.
+Keep in mind, this is only a broad overview.
+Each project requires a slightly different approach, and services, fees, and timelines will vary depending on your scope and budget.